srijanshukla18/srijanshukla18/README.md

 # 👋 Hey, I’m Srijan

-I’m a **builder** that builds infra, AI, or infra-AI stuff.
+I’m a **builder** that builds software - mostly infra, AI, or infra-AI stuff these days.

-8+ years building, scaling, and fixing things.
+Been building since May 2016.

 ---